Sadsnake1/word-smith/README.md

 </div>

 Here to present Word-Smith, a plugin that turns Obsidian into a dedicated writing studio.
 Lightweight, free, and working within the vault you already have.
 No project wizard, no special "book folder", no AI near your text.
-Your book is a folder, your chapters are files, and Word-Smith takes it from there.
+Your book can be in any folder, your chapters can be any file, and Word-Smith takes it from there.

 Everything has its own toggle, so take what you like and leave the rest off.